hfern/tf/docs/caveats.md

 If you want to write a provider in Python for production use, you will have to overcome these hurdles.
 It's doable, but **outside of scope of this package and you're on your own.**

-You should very strongly consider only using this package for development, testing, and proof-of-concept work.

 #### What's the big problem?

 The biggest problem is that Terraform **expects the provider to be a single binary**.